scottish-pl-institute/spls/meetings/2025/december/index.md

 in central Glasgow.
 Talks will take place in room **TL325** in the *Learning and Teaching Building* ([49 Richmond Street](https://maps.app.goo.gl/bReUXWTAfPWAdSSf6)).
-There will be signs directing you from the **main** entrance of the building.
+There will be signs directing you from the main entrance of the building.

-Prior to the main programme there will be a catered lunch provided in room **TL328**, also in the *Learning and Teaching Building* and opposite where SPLS will take place.
+Prior to the main programme there will be a catered lunch provided in room **TL328**, also in the *Learning and Teaching Building* and across the hall from where SPLS will take place.

 Accessibility information for the University of Strathclyde is [available here](https://www.accessable.co.uk/university-of-strathclyde-glasgow/).

-We also plan to stream SPLS, using **tbc**.
+We also plan to livestream SPLS on Youtube; a URL will be posted on Zulip and announced here shortly before the start of the seminar.

 A special PhD event will be held in the morning, starting at 1000hrs.
 The PhD Event will be held in **LT1414a** in *Livingstone Tower*,